 Would your cat climb a Monkee Tree?
-We think they would, and here’s why this is one of our top finds of 2018.
+We think they would, and here’s why.

 Once Upon a Time There was a Window…..

 One of our brightest rooms has a small high window that is far too high for cats to reach.
 It is a wonderful sun spot that we knew the cats would love to find for themselves.
 It would get a lot of use.
-So, how could we give the cats access to sunpuddle central?
+So, how could we give the cats access to a cat wall hammock in sunpuddle central?
 The problem had been nibbling it us for a couple of years when we discovered a solution……

 We received a Monkee Tree set for review.
 The opinions here are 100% our own and we are responsible for the content of this post.
 We only share news and products we feel are relevant to our readers.

 The concept was born when the designer’s family cat, Smudge, could not access a rather high cat door on their property.
 Smudge was no high jumper and the family started thinking of how to make Smudge’s life easier.
 Monkee Tree is the result.

 - VIDEO: If you can’t see the Monkee Tree video at the top of the page watch it here!